C0deFreak/Tavern/guids/guide_git.md

     git merge name

-If there are conflicts there are conflicts, there will be comments about what is different, cahange it to your likeing and do:
+If there are conflicts (which happen when someone alters the main branch after creating a new branch), there will be comments about what is different, change it to your liking and do:

     git commit